mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ### Undo staged local changes before you commit

-If you add some files to staging, but you want to remove them from the current commit while retaining those changes, move them outside of the staging tree.
+If you added a file to staging, you can undo it.

 1. Confirm that the file is staged (that you used `git add <file>`) by running `git status`: